EMPLOYMENT LAW NEWS

 • Wyoming

 At the same time, some of these states have explored new rates.
 Notably, Pennsylvania has renewed a push for a new minimum wage rate.
-Even still, it’s incumbent upon employers to monitor and track minimum wage rates, especially in light of the new Fight for $20.
+Even still, it’s incumbent upon employers to monitor and track minimum wage rates, especially in light of this new Fight for $20.

 This Employment Law News blog is intended for market awareness only, it is not to be used for legal advice or counsel.